Heceta Head Light: History and construction

 Heceta Head Light and Keepers Quarters was placed on the National Register of Historic Places in 1978 for its architectural and engineering significance.
-The site originally included several other buildings — farm buildings and the single-family head lighthouse keeper's house, which was demolished in 1940, and was very similar in size and design to the remaining house.
+The site originally included several other buildings—farm buildings and the single-family head lighthouse keeper's house, which was demolished in 1940, and was very similar in size and design to the remaining house.
 After electricity was installed in the lighthouse buildings, the position of head lighthouse keeper was no longer needed.
-The lighthouse keeper's house was sold for $10, and dismantled for its lumber, which was used to build Alpha Bit bookstore-cafe in Mapleton, still in existence today.
+The lighthouse keeper's house was sold for $10, and dismantled for its lumber, which was used to build Alpha Bit bookstore-cafe in Mapleton, which would still be there into the 21st century.
 The remaining keepers' house was a duplex that housed the first and second assistant lighthouse keepers and their families.
 After the light was automated in 1963, the last keepers moved away, and the remaining house was leased to Lane Community College in 1970 by the U.S. Forest Service, which had taken over management of the building.
-The porch of the Queen Anne-style house underwent restoration in 1981.
+The porch of the Queen Anne–style house underwent restoration in 1981.

 The Heceta Head Lighthouse closed to the public in August 2011 for restoration and repairs.
 Under the supervision of OPRD preservation architect Sue Licht, a team of more than 100 subcontractors and craftsmen, the majority of whom were from Oregon, removed cement stucco that had sealed in moisture so that the lighthouse could air out in the damp coastal environment.
 They also replaced and restored the tower's historic metalwork and masonry, installed new windows, and repaired the lens' rotating mechanism.
 The interior and exterior of the lighthouse were repainted and the original wood floor of the workroom was uncovered and reconditioned.
 The lighthouse has been returned as much as possible to the way it would have looked in 1894.
 When restoration work was completed, it was reopened after being closed for two years, on June 8, 2013.
 That day the OPRD welcomed a group of nearly 100 supporters to Heceta Head State Scenic Viewpoint to celebrate the reopening.